Alcibiades-Capital/valorem-website/site/index.md

           Valorem will continue to build and integrate other structured products to increase notational volume and revenue.
         eta: Q4 2022 and beyond
   - _id: cta
     heading: Getting started is easy.
-Connect a wallet and write your first custom optino in minutes.
+Connect a wallet and write your first custom option in minutes.
     buttons:
       - text: Launch app
         url: https://valorem-frontend.herokuapp.com/